o0th/action-create-release/README.md

 o0th/action-create-release
 </h2>

-This github action check in the current pr if `version` field in `package.json` or `build.zig.zon` was updated and increased according to sem versioning.
+This github action extract the `version` field in `package.json` or `build.zig.zon` and create a tag and a release

 ### Usage